GValiente/butano/README.md

 ## Supported platforms

-Butano is built on top of the [devkitARM](https://devkitpro.org/) toolchain, so it supports Windows, macOS and Unix-like platforms.
+Butano is built on top of [devkitARM](https://devkitpro.org/) or [Wonderful Toolchain](https://wonderful.asie.pl/), so it supports Windows, macOS and Unix-like platforms.

 ## What's new